-Sparlin@Home is an intensive, in-home therapy program designed to stabilize your child’s emotional, behavioral and mental health crises and prevent the need for hospitalization or out-of-home placement.
+Sparlin@Home is an intensive, in-home therapy program that stabilizes your child’s emotional, behavioral and mental health crises, and prevents the need for hospitalization or out-of-home placement.

 The program is designed to help parents and caregivers struggling to address difficult and/ or out-of-control behaviors in children and young adults ages 5 to 25 years old.
 These behaviors include, but are not limited to: